piisa/pii-data/doc/srcdocument.md

  * `TreeLocalSrcDocument`
  * `TableLocalSrcDocument`

-Local documents have two means of acquiring their chunks:
+These local documents offer two predefined means of populating their chunks:
- * all in one step, via the `set_chunks()` method (or the equivalent parameter in the constructor)
+ * all in one step, by using their `set_chunks()` method (or the equivalent parameter in the constructor)
- * incrementally, one at a time, via the `add_chunk()` method.
+ * incrementally, one at a time, by calling the `add_chunk()` method repeatedly.
    In this case, for documents with structure (tree, table), fields in the chunk context are used to determine the chunk position within that structure.

+Another alternative to provide the data is to override in a subclass the `iter_base()` by a custom method, which would fetch the data from a specific source.
+This can be used to [implement classes] that read data from other file formats.

 ## Dispatcher classes